 What Derails the Timeline

-A few things will keep you in negative territory longer than you should be.
+A few failure modes will keep you in negative territory longer than expected:

-Wrong crops for your conditions.
-A gardener in a Zone 5 with a short season who spends half the bed on peppers and long-season melons is going to underperform.
-High-ROI crops for most climates are tomatoes, herbs (especially basil and cilantro), salad greens, and pole beans.
-Match the crop to your season length and sun exposure first.
+Wrong crops for your zone and season length.
+A Zone 5 gardener who spends half the bed on long-season peppers and luffa gourds is going to underperform.
+High-ROI crops for short seasons are tomatoes (with early-maturing varieties), herbs (especially basil), salad greens, beans, and cucumbers.
+Match the crop to your season length first.

 Pest and disease losses.
-A tomato plant wiped out by early blight (Alternaria solani) in July, a cucumber taken down by squash vine borer (Melittia cucurbitae), a bed of lettuce bolted and useless by June - these aren’t rare.
-They’re the normal attrition of gardening.
-Gardeners who aren’t scouting weekly for early signs of trouble lose harvests they can’t recover.
-Factor in some realistic loss, and keep records so you know where it happened.
+A tomato plant wiped out by early blight in July, a cucumber taken down by squash vine borer, lettuce bolted to uselessness in June - these are the normal attrition of home gardening.
+They are not exceptional bad luck.
+Factor in realistic loss, scout weekly, and keep records so you know which problems recur in your space.

-Not tracking.
+Skipping records.
 You cannot optimize what you don’t measure.
-If you don’t know which crops produced, which failed, and what you actually spent, you’re gardening by feel - which is fine as a hobby but not if you care about ROI.
-Log your inputs and harvests in the Garden ROI app from the first planting.
-The data from Year 1 is what makes Year 2 better.
+If you don’t know which crops produced, which failed, and what you actually spent, Year 2 is just another guess.
+Log inputs and harvests in the Garden ROI app from the first planting.
+The data from Year 1 is what makes Year 2 better, and Year 3 better still.